 (resp. $H^{\ast} (x_1, \ldots , x_{n-1}, z) - H (x_1, \ldots , x_{n-1}) = z Q (x_1, \ldots , x_{n-1}, z)$) where $Q, \, P_i$ are polynomials in the variables in question.
 Next note that the time-form $dT_L$ is given by

-Now since $U$ does not intersect the singular set of $\cald$, we can suppose without loss of generality that $F_1^{\ast} (x_1, \ldots , x_{n-1}, z)$ is bounded from below by a positive constant $\beta$ in $U$, otherwise we replace $F_1^{\ast}$ by a suitable $F_i^{\ast}$.
+Now since $U$ does not intersect the singular set of $X$ (or $\cald$), we can suppose without loss of generality that $F_1^{\ast} (x_1, \ldots , x_{n-1}, z)$ is bounded from below by a positive constant $\beta$ in $U$, otherwise we replace $F_1^{\ast}$ by a suitable $F_i^{\ast}$.
 This last estimate combined to Lemma~\ref{suzuki3.3} then shows that the integral of $dT_L$ over $l_p^+$ is bounded by simply repeating the calculations performed in the proof of Theorem~\ref{introducelabel4}.

-We are then led to conclude that the semi-trajectory $l_p^+$ must intersect the neighborhood $V$ of ${\rm Sing}\, (\cald) \cap \Delta_{\infty}$ regardless of how small is $V$.
-In particular it may happen that $l_p^+$ accumulates on singular points of $\cald$ lying in $\Delta_{\infty}$.
+We are then led to conclude that the semi-trajectory $l_p^+$ must intersect the neighborhood $V$ of $({\rm Sing}\, (\cald) \cap \Delta_{\infty}) \cup {\rm Sing}\, (X)$ regardless of how small is $V$.
+In particular, it may happen that $l_p^+$ accumulates on singular points of $\cald$ lying in $\Delta_{\infty}$.
 In this case the integral of $dT_L$ over $l_p^+$ cannot be bounded without additional conditions.
-Fortunately to establish Theorem~A it is not needed to keep track of the amount of ``time'' that $l_p^+$ spend {\it inside}\, $V$ but rather of the amount of time that $l_p^+$ spend away from $V$.
-To be more precise let us prove the following:
+Fortunately, in order to establish Theorem~A, we do not need to keep track of the amount of ``time'' that $l_p^+$ spends {\it inside}\, $V$ but rather of the amount of time that $l_p^+$ spends away from $V$.
+To be more precise, let us prove the following:

 {\it Claim}.
 The distance between the trajectory $l_p^+$ and the hyperplane $\Delta_{\infty}$ cannot have a minimum unless this minimum is {\it zero}.
-In this latter case the intersection point $l_p^+ \cap \Delta_{\infty}$ is never reached by the flow of $X$.
+Besides, when the latter case happens, the intersection point $l_p^+ \cap \Delta_{\infty}$ is never reached by the flow of $X$.